ka-mateo/Minimap/README.md

-# PixelCanvas minimap
+# RedPixel minimap

-A minimap script for the website PixelCanvas.io.
-This one aims to be available to everyone, instead of focussig on one particular faction.
-Note though, no templates that are against the rules of PixelCanvas.io will be added, so don't request pornographic imagery, swastikas, or similar stuff that's not appropriate to be put onto a public website.
-Requesting and approval of templates will be handled by the PixelCanvas Council server and its staff members for now; if you don't know about that one, ask a representative of your faction who might be there, or contact the current server owner, Low Quality#0091 (ID: 328239338271801345).
+A minimap script for the website PixelCanvas.io hosting templates of the faction named RedPixel.
+Approval of templates for the minimap will be handled by the faction's Commissars of Art and Commissars of Science.
+Please contact a Premier in the [RedPixel Discord Server](https://discord.me/redpixel) if you are a Comrade who wishes to contribute a template.

 ### Setup
 #### Step 1: Get Greasemonkey/Tampermonkey